How to Bet on Football Bookings

 2 April 2019

-Betting on Football Bookings
+Betting on Soccer Bookings

 Basically, it is exactly as it sounds.
-You are betting on the number of cards that will be shown in a football match.
+You are betting on the number of cards that will be shown in a soccer match.
 Most bookmakers offer bookings markets now and some offer extensive markets, enabling the punter to bet on how many cards in a match, how many cards per team, players to be carded, and even the time of the first card shown.

 Usually, a bookmaker will offer a points value for each card shown.